jweaver72/EGZUMMER-WIKI/Home.md

 #
 With the links below you can translate the info on this Wiki in your lanquage using Google translate.

-We have 2 languages predefined.
+We have two languages predefined.
 But at the top of a translated screen you can adjust to your preferred language.

 * [POLSKIE TŁUMACZENIE / Polisch translation](https://github-com.translate.goog/egzumer/uv-k5-firmware-custom/wiki?_x_tr_sl=en&_x_tr_tl=pl&_x_tr_hl=pl&_x_tr_pto=wapp)<BR>
 * [Nederlandse vertaling / Dutch translation](https://github-com.translate.goog/egzumer/uv-k5-firmware-custom/wiki?_x_tr_sl=en&_x_tr_tl=nl&_x_tr_hl=nl&_x_tr_pto=wapp)<BR>